Got Asbestos? Here's How Much It Costs to Remove It

 Disposal

 Your contractor must dispose of asbestos at a dumpsite permitted to accept hazardous waste.
-A hazardous material disposal permit costs between $50 and $100 (CAD 65 and CAD 130), according to Bob Vila.
-Then, you’ll pay between $10 and $50 (CAD 13 and CAD 65) per cubic yard of debris.
+According to Bob Vila, a hazardous material disposal permit costs between $50 and $100 (CAD 67 and CAD 133), according to Bob Vila.
+Then, you’ll pay between $15 and $25 (CAD 20 and CAD 33) per cubic yard of debris.

 All CAD conversions are based on the exchange rate on the date of publication.